-Sir Alex Ferguson’s final 25 signings as Man Utd manager - What happened to them?
+Sir Alex Ferguson’s final 25 signings as Man United manager - what happened to them?

-Sir Alex Ferguson’s final 25 signings as Man United manager - What happened to them?
+- Many of Ferguson's final 25 signings at United failed to make a significant impact.

-Sir Alex Ferguson is undoubtedly the greatest manager of the Premier League era.
+- Players like Nani, Tevez, Berbatov, De Gea, and Van Persie were notable successes among the final signings, while others like Bebe, Tosic, and Henriquez failed to reach their potential.

+Sir Alex Ferguson is undoubtedly one of the greatest managers of the Premier League era.
 In the eyes of many football fans, the former Manchester United boss is the greatest manager of all time.

 Ferguson won a remarkable 38 trophies during his glittering 26-year spell at Old Trafford and managed a host of world-class players along the way.